eBay/goose/README.md

 provides and the services which want to know about the changes.

 The end goal is you simply:
-1. Add our gitops user to your org
+1. Add our webhook & github user to your org
 2. Check in the relevant files
 3. Profit!